SOCI 424/624: Networks and Social Structures

 • Faris and Felmlee (2011) Status Struggles: Network Centrality and Gender Segregation in Same- and Cross-Gender Aggression

-• WS 5: Measures of centrality an an actor co-star network (.Rmd )
+• Worksheet 5: Measures of centrality an an actor co-star network

 Discovering roles: structural equivalence

-Structural equivalence categorized nodes in a network by their patterns of relation to the other nodes in that network.
+Structural equivalence categorizes nodes in a network by their patterns of relation to the other nodes in that network.
 We will discuss how structural equivalence classes are similar to and distinct from the clusters and cliques we have looked at, and we will consider the idea of ‘roles’ within a network structure.
-This will also be our first look at statistical inference on networks: stochastic block models.
+This will also be our first look at statistical inference on networks.

 Required: